The best personal item bag for travel by air today may not be the one you’ve used before. Here’s what airlines require now.

 - slots for smaller electronics – phone, reader or tablet

-- a variety of exterior pockets to keep items you need to grab in a hurry accessible
+- a variety of exterior pockets to keep travel documents and other important items you need to grab in a hurry accessible

 - an adjustable handle – if it’s a roller (and we recommend that it is) – to accommodate a smaller bag size with comfortable height